LA FitnessMembership Guide

 • Does the offer cover the club near school, work, or home?

-• Are annual, initiation, or other charges still billed?
+• Are annual, initiation, tax, or other charges still billed?

 • What rate applies when student, employer, or insurance eligibility ends?